 Heatstroke can happen anywhere, to anyone.
 That’s why it’s so important to never leave your child alone in a car, not even for a minute.
-This year, 42 kids have died in hot cars.
+Last year, 44 kids died in hot cars and so far 23 children have died in 2014.
 All of these deaths were 100 percent preventable.
 Spread the word about the dangers of heatstroke and make your voice heard.
 Click on the tabs for some tools to get you started.

 As parents, the best way to prevent heatstroke is to learn what you need to do to keep your kids safe and spread the word in your community.
 Read our tips and share them with your family, daycare and school.
 Post a message on Facebook or Twitter to tell others.
 Get started now.